 FBI Mortgage Fraud – $25.4 Million

-“Increasing the FBI’s resources to investigate and prosecute financial crimes will help ensure that financial criminals are caught and brought to justice,” said Shelby.
+“Increasing the SEC’s resources to investigate and prosecute financial crimes ensures that financial criminals will be caught and brought to justice,” said Shelby.
 “I believe this is a critical step toward restoring trust in our financial markets.”

 Adam Walsh Child Protection Funding

 $36.9 million for U.S. Attorneys to carry out the Adam Walsh Child Protection and Safety Act concerning the prosecution of offenses relating to the sexual exploitation of children